sauravraghuvanshi/100-Days-of-Azure/README.md

   * **Public Distribution Group:-** This is for unauthorized users.
 Here user can download the application via a link
   * **Shared Distribution Group:-** These are groups that are shared across multiple applications in a single organization.

+## Day-10:-

+### Azure Monitor-Dynamic thresholds:-
+* **What are we have to cover:-**
+  * What are Dynamic thresholds in Azure Monitor
+  * Quick look at dynamic thresholds

+* **What are Dynamic thresholds in Azure Monitor:-**
+  * We can create alerts in Azure Monitor based on dynamic thresholds
+  * Here Azure Monitor uses its internal *machine learning algorithms* to identify patterns and anomalies based on historical metrices collected by Azure monitor resources
+  * When we define alerts an alerts based on a matric, you can choose a setting known as *sensitivity*
+  * This defines what is the amount of deviation from metric behaviour that would be use to generate alerts.
+  * **There are three levels of sensetivity:-**
+    * **High:-**

 # Devlop a Site Reliability Engineering Strategy:-